AlcaldeLeonardo/WeatherAppOd/README.md

 ## Start Of Configurations

-If you use NeoVim as editor and LazyVim, you can use the following configurations:
+If you use NeoVim on LazyVim as editor , you can use the following configurations:

 ### To Use Standard JS